 The second-person POV shot is a shot from the audience’s perspective, an omniscient perspective.
 It is also known as the fourth wall break.
 The camera is positioned to face the character and directly connect with the audience.
 The fourth wall breaks bind the audience to the story and are humorous.
 However, these shots have to be used with caution to break the illusion.

 The third-person perspective is the most often used omniscient point of view shot.
 The camera is placed to watch the story unfold without acknowledging its presence.
 Additionally, these shots have a few differences, as listed below:

-Third-Person Limited : This type of shot is the most frequently used among the third-person perspectives being adopted.
+Third-Person Limited: This type of shot is the most frequently used among the third-person perspectives being adopted.
 You can achieve the effect of this shot even without assigning it to any character or device.
-Some examples of this type include the wider shots or over-the-shoulder shots that showcase the interaction between characters.
+Some examples of this type include wider shots or over-the-shoulder shots that showcase the interaction between characters.
 Found footage is another example of this type.
-These footages add a meta-layer to the shot and bring a sense of realism.
+This footage adds a meta-layer to the shot and brings a sense of realism.

 Third-Person Omniscient: The third-person omniscient perspective comes into the picture when a pantomath or a narrator enters a story to narrate hidden or unknown facts via flashbacks or dream sequences.
 Typically, a narrator takes on this point of view.
 However, positioning the camera is quite tricky in this perspective and requires visual effects to create imagery outside the context of a live-action shot.

 The Four best reasons to use POV shots